 If you become unwell, speak to your doctor – sometimes called a general practitioner (GP).
 If you’re not registered with a doctor, you could visit a walk-in clinic.
 There is an NHS centre near Brighton train station.
 You may also like to contact the 111 service for non-emergencies.

 Sometimes you might be referred to a more specialised doctor at a hospital rather than visiting a GP.

-Show your Biometric Residence Permit (BRP), European Heath Insurance card (EHIC) or insurance documents at hospital appointments to avoid being charged.
+Show your Biometric Residence Permit (BRP) or insurance documents at hospital appointments to avoid being charged.

 While some countries charge up-front for emergency treatment, in the UK you can get help in an emergency straight away.
 Any costs you pay depend on your healthcare entitlements.

 If you are worried about how your health might have an impact on your studies, speak to the Student Life Centre.